douglasswmcst/ss2025_web303/practicals/practical3_solution.md

 ### **Part 6A: Design Decision Analysis - Composite Endpoint Architecture**

+#### **Critical Implementation Issues and Fixes**

+**⚠️ IMPORTANT ERRORS IDENTIFIED IN THE WALKTHROUGH:**

+1. **Missing Environment Variables in Database Configuration**
+   - The PostgreSQL containers in docker-compose.yml are missing `POSTGRES_PASSWORD`
+   - This will cause database connection failures

+2. **Incorrect Docker Build Context in Dockerfiles**
+   - API Gateway Dockerfile uses `COPY ../proto ./proto` which won't work
+   - Should use `COPY ../../proto ./proto` or fix the build context

+3. **Missing Error Handling for Database Password**
+   - The connection strings don't handle the missing password environment variable

+4. **Incomplete go.mod Files**
+   - Missing required dependencies for some services
+   - Version conflicts may occur

+5. **Race Condition in Service Startup**
+   - Services may try to connect to databases before they're ready
+   - No proper health checks implemented

 #### **Why is the API Gateway handling this composite endpoint?**

 **Current Approach: API Gateway Orchestration**